 Alto is a very small town located in the state of Texas.
 With a population of 1,044 people and just one neighborhood, Alto is the 817th largest community in Texas.

-A relatively large number of people in Alto telecommute to their jobs.
-Overall, about 11.05% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.05% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Alto in 2022 was $25,151, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $100,604 for a family of four.
 However, Alto contains both very wealthy and poor people as well.
 Alto also has one of the higher rates of people living in poverty in the nation, with 32.99% of its population below the federal poverty line.